 Oh, how the mighty have fallen!

-I had always pictured myself as the starving-artist-in-the-garret type writer, even though I live in a three-bedroom bungalow in Edinburgh and have a standing pre-theatre reservation at Pierre of Portobello.
+I had always pictured myself as the starving-artist-in-the-garret type of writer, even though I lived in a three-bedroom bungalow in Edinburgh and had a standing pre-theatre reservation at Pierre of Portobello.
 How dare this uppity editor cast doubt on my bona fides!

 This emotional knee in the puddings perplexed me, and I found myself tobogganing through the five classic stages of grief on a tea-tray-sized luge.
-Denial, blame, bargaining, depression, and acceptance concertinaed into twenty seconds.
+Denial, blame, bargaining, depression and acceptance concertinaed into twenty seconds.

 1. Denial (it wasn’t me)